Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Six looked distant for a moment, and returned an answer: "Very."

-"Figures…" Handler glanced forward through the van’s windshield.
+"Figures..."
+Handler glanced forward through the van’s windshield.
 They were coming round in front of the terminal now.
-"Okay, wait for it... wait…"
+"Okay, wait for it... wait..."

 Everyone in the van tensed up, sat forward, unfastened their seatbelts.
-Handler held his nerve…
+Handler held his nerve...

 Red and blue lights, moving fast, past them and back toward that demolition site.
-He watched them get tiny in the mirror…
+He watched them get tiny in the mirror...

 "Go!"